Stop Saying This When Planning Your Next Trip

 Once in a Lifetime Vacation

 I just ran a half-marathon.
-Yes, I have a business, but it’s just a side hustle.
+I have a business, but it’s just a side hustle.
 I love to cook, but I’m not a chef or anything—just a mom in the kitchen.
 You see the problem, right?

 A scenic view of Monument Valley at sunset, featuring large rock formations, a gradient colorful sky, and some snow on the ground.
 A few small buildings and a road are visible in the foreground.